runirudh/EPLstats/README.md

   e) team wins/loss/draws

   f) **team's response to a conceded goal** // data for this needs to be added, in particular the order of goals leading to final scoreline
-    <in particular time horizon is of little interest, since it does not seem logical
+    <in particular time horizon is of little interest, since it does not seem good for a model learning process
      that a team scores in the first half or the second half.
-Whereas a hypothesis of a team scoring after having been scored on, or a team's ability to hold onto a lead (parking the bus) seems to have some merit to it>
+Whereas a hypothesis of a team scoring after having been scored on, or a team's ability to hold onto a lead seems to have some merit to it>
+     If we have this information we can add rewards to our chain and build a markov decision process problem, & traverse the chain so as to max./min reward.

   g) Transfer budget